Coming of Age

 I spit a plug of tobacco onto the street-actually, it looked more like pink bubblegum-and

 swaggered toward the ominous figure.
 As he drew his gun, I was able to put a slug square

-I walked over to a crumpled heap that was the man I had just shot, and the gun in my hand

-up on one arm
+I walked over to a crumpled heap that was the man I had just shot.
+He rose up on one arm

 like a cross between Wyatt Earp and Lazareth.
-His mouth formed a big O of
+His face took on a look of surprise as he

 of my fallen nemesis called out, "Good luck, partner...you may need it."

 When the morning sun broke my light sleep, I could only move one of my legs.
-Also, my right
+Also, my

+raw liver.
 There was a soft knock at my door that caused a bomb to explode in my head.